mk-nyx/BYTE-github-and-youtube-web-dev-task/README.md

 If not, they are asked to either follow BYTE's GitHub account or subscribe the BYTE's YouTube channel.
 The middleware used in the project include passport.js, passport-github2 and passport-google-oauth20.
-I have deployed the project on render and it is now live at https://byte-github-and-youtube-web-dev-task.onrender.com
+I have deployed the project on render and it is now live at https://byte-github-and-youtube-web-dev-task.onrender.com (For now, I have reached the api limit for github, so authentication with github will give an error.
+You can still do authentication with youtube though.
+Will update as soon as the github api is back up.)